Pitt Street: History

 Pitt Street was originally named Pitt Row, and is one of the earliest named streets in Sydney.
 Pitt Street is believed to have been named by Governor Arthur Phillip in honour of William Pitt the Younger, at the time, the Prime Minister of Great Britain.
 In 1853, Pitt Street was extended north from Hunter Street to Circular Quay.

 Pitt Street was previously a one-way street in a southerly direction from Circular Quay to Campbell Street.
 In preparation for the construction of the Pitt Street Mall, in February 1987 the sections between Hunter Street and Martin Place, and Martin Place and King Street were converted to two-way cul de sacs to allow the Martin Place plaza to be extended.
 This was later reverted and today the Circular Quay to King Street section is one-way throughout in a southerly direction.
 From Goulburn Street to Park Street was converted to become one-way in a northerly direction.
 The Market Street to Park Street section initially remained as a southbound street, but was later converted to run northbound.
 The Goulburn Street to Campbell Street section was converted to two-way.

+Five weeks after it opened, half of the original Pitt Street Mall length was closed as a pedestrian mall with vehicles reintroduced due to concerns of higher vehicle traffic on George Street.
+Vehicles were re-introduced between King Street and Hunter Street on March 28th 1987.
+The NRMA supported this as they believed it would relieve traffic congestion.